nothingisfunny/recursion-readme/README.md

 }
 ```

 Now, let's try to disentangle how we get to a recursive solution.
 We do so not by going through this breaking down and building back up process.
 Rather we do so by a rewording.
+Here are the specific steps.

-1. We are given the problem sumUpTo(n) and we turn solve it with an example.
+1. We are given the problem sumUpTo(n) and so we solve it with an example.

   ```javascript
   sumUpTo(5)
     // 1 + 2 + 3+ 4 + 5
   ```

-2. Then we ask ourselves, can reword the solution with the name of our function.
+2. Then we ask ourselves, *Can we reword the solution with the name of our function?*

   So in this case we say, well 1 + 2 + 3 + 4 + 5 is really sumUpTo(4) + 5.
-Note that even our downFrom(n) method could be solved following this approach.
 What does it mean to print out all of the numbers down from 5?
 Well it means print out 5, and then print out downFrom(4).
 This leads to our recursive call of `downFrom(n - 1)`.

 3. Now the only thing left to do is look for a base case.
 This is the case when there is really no more breaking down of the problem, so we can just return the solution for that case.
 Here, sumUpTo(1) equals 1.

 ### Summary